 - The legislature creates the Texas Low-Level Radioactive Waste Disposal Authority, with responsibility for siting, operating, and decommissioning a disposal facility for commercial low-level radioactive waste.

 - The Texas Air Control Board submits a Harris County ozone plan to the EPA.
 It also reorganizes its monitoring network and relocates continuous air-monitoring stations.

-- Texas receives primary Underground Injection Control (UIC) authorization from the EPA.
+- Texas receives primary authorization for registration and permitting of underground injection control from the EPA.

-- Congress passes the Hazardous and Solid Waste Amendments (HSWA) to the Resource Conservation and Recovery Act (RCRA).
+- Congress passes the Hazardous and Solid Waste Amendments (HSWA) to the Resource Conservation and Recovery Act.

 - Congress passes amendments to the 1980 Federal Low Level Radioactive Waste Act.